HemaSAli/teamleader-test/README.md

 # Features
 - User can see all orders.
-- User can view details of order, with it's details
+- User can view details of order.
 - User can ADD product to order.
 - User can REMOVE product from order.
-- USer can submit order, the result depends on customer revenue.
+- User can submit order, the result depends on customer revenue.
 - Tested using [Jest](https://github.com/facebook/jest) and [React Testing Library ](https://github.com/testing-library/react-testing-library)